 After residents are connected to care and supports, and have been supported by their individualized care and support plans to build life skills, they will transition to longer term supportive or independent housing.

-To find out more about The Huntley Street Project, please contact Sam Katz, Manager of Development & Stewardship at 416-205-9888 ext.
+To find out more about The Huntley Street Project, please contact Sam Katz, Director of Development and Communications, at 416-205-9888 ext.
 241 or email email@example.com.